reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

 #### Task 2: Provision IoT Edge VM

-1. Click on the following link to deploy few resources:
+1. Open a new tab in the VM and navigate to the following address:

    [![Deploy to Azure](
 https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCloudLabs-MOC%2FMSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer%2Fstage%2FAllfiles%2FARM%2Flab11a.json)